 Writing an application for university can be a stressful experience.
 There are a range of different components which make up your application and finding the time to get all of them done can be challenging.
 Especially when you are worrying about exams at the same time!
 However, you do need to make sure that your UCAS application is completed in good time.
 This is because there is a deadline and this deadline will come much sooner than you think!

-For courses starting in 2022, the deadline was 26th January 2022 for most courses and 15th October 2021 for medicine and veterinary.
-For courses starting in 2023, the UCAS application deadline for the majority of courses is 25th January 2023.
+For courses starting in 2023, the deadline was 25th January 2023 for most courses and 15th October 2022 for medicine and veterinary.
+The University of Oxford and the University of Cambridge also have the deadline of the 15th October 2022.
+For courses starting in 2024, the UCAS application deadline for the majority of courses is the 31st January 2024.
+For Oxbridge, medicine and veterinary courses the deadline is the 16th October 2023.
 The application has to be submitted before 18:00 in order to be considered.
-However, for courses at the University of Oxford or the University of Cambridge, the deadline is 15th October 2022.
-This is the same for most courses in medicine and veterinary also.
 You can find more information on the UCAS website, by clicking this link.

 These dates may seem a long way off at the moment.
 However, they will soon creep up on you!
 You must be prepared.
 This article will hopefully answer all of the questions you may have about university applications so that you will be ready, when the time comes.